 Though long Pinterest pins are popular and look awesome on Pinterest, vertical long pins do not look that good in blog posts.
 The pins don’t go with the template or layout of the post or look odd when compared to other images.
 Therefore, the best way is to hide the long vertical Pinterest pins in blog post but available when pinning.

 To hide the pins, all you need to do is add the below code

 In WordPress blog, switch to ‘Text’, top right corner in post editor and in Blogger, switch to ‘HTML’, top left corner of the post editor.
 Wrap the image code with a div tag.

 Hope the tutorial is helpful, happy designing beautiful pins and happy pinning!

 Like the post or no time to watch the videos now?
 Pin It for later

-Today’s post is part of my this week’s theme, New Year Challenge.
-One of the blog resolutions for this year is to create videos, cooking videos to be precise.
-I never considered doing video tutorials and once I figured out how to customize long vertical, pinnable images, I was meaning to do a video.
-I was going to do this post anyway but unsure whether to do it for BM or not.
-After lot of going back and forth, decide to post it anyway under this week’s theme.
+Today’s post is for this week’s theme, New Year Challenge.
+One of the blog resolutions for this year is to create videos; cooking videos to be precise.
+I never considered doing video tutorials and once I figured out how to customize long vertical, pinnable images, I was excited to do a video tutorial.
 Though it is not a food post, it is indirectly related to food and food blogging.
 I hope that is ok.